3-Flows with Large Support: Cycles and Edge-Cuts of Size Four

 So, we may now assume that every edge of $G^{\Delta}$ with both ends in $Z$ has residue~1.
-Modify $Z$ to form the set $Z'$ by deleting from $Z$ any vertex which has $w$ as a neighbour and note that $|Z \setminus Z'| \le 2$.
+Modify $Z$ to form the set $Z'$ by deleting from $Z$ any vertex which has $w$ as a neighbour and note that $|Z \setminus Z'| \le 2$ (since $|d(Z)|=4$).
+This implies that $d(Z') \le d(Z)+2 \le 6$.
 If $Z'$ induces a subgraph with a vertex $x$ of degree at most $1$, then either $x$ has degree 2 in $Z$ and $x$ is adjacent to a vertex of $Z$ which is a neighbour of $w$ (contradicting part 4 of Lemma~\ref{alphabetagood}), or $x$ is adjacent to two neighbours of $w$ (contradicting part 1 in Lemma~\ref{alphabetagood}).
-So $Z'$ still induces a subgraph of $G^{\Delta}$ with minimum degree 2.
+So $Z'$ still induces a subgraph of $G^{\Delta}$ with minimum degree 2, which means it induces a graph containing cycle.
 By Lemma~\ref{even2}, all edges incident with a vertex in $Z'$ have residue 1.
-Note that if $|Z \setminus Z'| = 2$, then $d(Z \cup \{w\}) = 3$ so $V(G^{\Delta}) \setminus Z$ consists of just two vertices.
-If there are two adjacent vertices $v_1$ and $v_2$ in $Z'$ which are both associated with triangles or both associated with triads, then we have the configuration in Lemma~\ref{deleteadj}.
+If there are two adjacent vertices $v_1$ and $v_2$ in $Z'$ which are both associated with triangles or both associated with triads, then we have the configuration in Lemma~\ref{deleteadj} (we use Observation~\ref{obs4cuts} and Property~5 in Lemma~\ref{alphabetagood}).
 Let $v_3$ and $v_4$ be the other two vertices in the 4-cycle $C$ containing $v_1$ and $v_2$ in this configuration.
-Now both neighbours of $v_1$ and $v_2$ outside of $C$ are not in $Z'$, so $v_3$ and $v_4$ must both be in $Z'$.
+Now none of the neighbours of $v_1$ and $v_2$ outside of $C$ is in $Z'$, so $v_3$ and $v_4$ must both be in $Z'$.
 It follows that $C$ is contained in $Z$, a contradiction to part 4 of Lemma~\ref{alphabetagood}.
 So, we may assume that the subgraph of~$G^{\Delta}$ induced by $Z'$ has a bipartition $(A,B)$ where the vertices in $A$ correspond to triangles, and the vertices in $B$ to triads.
-If there is a vertex in $B$ which has all of its neighbours in $Z'$, then we have a contradiction to Lemma~\ref{forbid12}.
-As we have $d(Z')\leq 6$, we conclude that $|B| \le 6$.
-It now follows from the assumptions that the subgraph induced by $Z'$ has girth 6, consequently this subgraph is either isomorphic to a 6-cycle or to the graph obtained from $K_4$ by subdividing every edge exactly once.
-In both of these cases $d_{G^{\Delta}}(Z') = 6$ so $|Z \setminus Z'| = 2$ and thus $V(G^{\Delta})$ may be expressed as the disjoint union of $\{w\}$, then neighbours of $w$, and $Z'$.
-It now follows from the assumption that the subgraph of $G^{\Delta}$ induced by $Z$ has girth $\ge 5$ that $G^{\Delta}$ is isomorphic to either Petersen or Heawood graph.
-Furthermore, every edge of $G^{\Delta}$ not incident with $w$ must have residue 1.
-These last two graphs are resolved by the reducible subgraphs indicated by the partial ear decompositions in the figure below (the figure on the right depicts an embedding on the torus where opposite sides are identified).
-In both cases, the indicated partial ear decomposition has gain 72, there are 21 ears of $G$ with bonus 4 which are not ears of the resulting graph (for a loss of 84), but there are 3 newly formed ears with length 1 (mod 3) which contribute 12.